mcastellin/udacity-cloud-devops-capstone/README.md

 - I want the application api to be browsable with swagger

 ## TODOs
-- [ ] Create Ansible playbook to install Jenkins into an ubuntu Linux machine
+- [x] Create Ansible playbook to install Jenkins into an ubuntu Linux machine
+- [ ] Create cloudformation script to initialise all Amazon resources to deploy our Kubernetes cluster and Jenkins